telerik/kendo-ui-core/docs/aspnet-mvc/helpers/editor/overview.md

 **WebForms**

         <%: Html.Kendo().Editor()
-                .Name("editor") // The name of the editor is mandatory.
+                .Name("editor") //The name of the Editor is mandatory.
 It specifies the "id" attribute of the widget.
-                .Value("<p>Initial value</p>") // Set the value of the editor
+                .Value("<p>Initial value</p>") //Set the value of the Editor.
         %>

 **Razor**

         @(Html.Kendo().Editor()
-              .Name("editor") // The name of the editor is mandatory.
+              .Name("editor") //The name of the Editor is mandatory.
 It specifies the "id" attribute of the widget.
-              .Value("<p>Initial value</p>") // Set the value of the editor
+              .Value("<p>Initial value</p>") //Set the value of the Editor.
         )

 ### Server Value Processing